mumoshu/brigade-automation/README.md

 [![Build Status](https://travis-ci.org/atomist/automation-seed-ts.svg?branch=master)](https://travis-ci.org/atomist/automation-seed-ts)

-This repository contains sample code demonstrating use of the [Atomist][atomist] API.
+This repository contains examples demonstrating use of the [Atomist][atomist] API.
 You will find examples illustrating:

 -   Creating bot commands using _command handlers_
 -   Responding to DevOps events, e.g., someone commenting on an issue, using _event handlers_
--   Ingestors _(coming soon)_

 These example use the [`@atomist/automation-client`][client] node module to implement a local client that connects to the Atomist API.